ProfGentry/Introduction-to-Programming-with-Java/VSCodeSetup.md

 -	Connect VSCode with your GitHub account
 ## Instructions
 ### Step 1 - Install VS Code
-1. [Download](https://code.visualstudio.com/download) and install Visual Studio Code
+1. [Download](https://code.visualstudio.com/download) and install Visual Studio Code.
+VSCode is available for Windows, Linux, and macOS.
 2. Lauch VS Code once it's installed
 ### Step 2 - Install a JDK (Java Development Kit)
 You need a JDK for Java to work.

-Windows / Mac
+JDKs are available for Linux, macOS, and Windows environments.

 1. [Install JDK 25](https://www.oracle.com/java/technologies/downloads/#jdk25-windows) (or latest JDK available).
 2. Restart your computer after installing.